CETG Programme for 2022

 An overview of Viki’s journey in hand embroidery and stitch, with a focus on studying with the RSN on their certificate course and studying handbag design making at LCF.
 You can read more about Viki's journey with textiles here.

 by Amy Rose Collins

 Join Amy to learn about the art of macramé.
 Hear about the history of the craft, how she came to find her calling, and try out some knots for yourself!
 It’s ‘knot’ to be missed!
 Read about our evening with Amy here.

 Monday 12th September ‘Hand Spinning and Natural Dyeing’

 by Gilly Pusey

-Gilly will explain the process of spinning wool from fleece to yarn and bring a spinning wheel for a demonstration.
-There will be a brief history of spinning as well as different yarns to see.
-She also explains her method of dyeing using plant dyes.
+Gilly explains the process of spinning wool from fleece to yarn and brings a spinning wheel for a demonstration.
+This is followed by a brief history of spinning and natural dyeing methods using plant dyes, with a selection of different yarns to see.
+Read more about Gilly's work and methods here.

 Saturday 22nd October at 2.30pm

 Annual General Meeting to be followed by